digbmc/reactor-jct/science.md

 ###Types of reactors {.cards}

 There are two kinds of nuclear reactor designs currently used in the United States, and their main difference is the way they generate steam.
 One of them is the pressurized water reactor, which is more common.
-This kind of reactor uses water for cooling the reactor and for driving the electricity-generating turbines, however, those processes are separated via loops and don’t mix.
+This kind of reactor uses water for cooling the reactor and for driving the electricity-generating turbines; however, those processes are separated via loops and don’t mix.
 The other reactor is the boiling water reactor, and it is less common.
 This reactor uses the same water that is used to cool and power the electricity-generating turbines.